Bayer-Group/BayerCLAW/doc/language.md

     the compute block.
 When `queue_name` is specified, `cpus` and `memory` should be specified so as to take full advantage of the custom resources.
 However, the `spot` field will have no effect when `queue_name` is specified: spot instance usage should be requested in your custom compute environment.
   * `gpu`: Specify the number of GPUs that will be allocated to each batch job.
-Note that BayerCLAW does not natively support the use of GPU resources: you will need to create a custom GPU-enabled job queue and use the `queue_name` parameter to direct jobs to it.
+Note that BayerCLAW's default queues do not natively support the use of GPU resources: you will need to create a custom GPU-enabled job queue and use the `queue_name` parameter to direct jobs to it.
 See [the custom queue documentation](custom_queue.md) for details.